qxsch/Icinga-Plugins/PluginParser/README.md

 # PluginParser

-a plugin output parser in PHP and Python written to validate check plugins.
+a plugin output parser to validate check plugins